 Businesses applying for a loan through the Small Business Administration (SBA) can benefit from a well-prepared business plan.
 An SBA business plan is a strategic document that lays out the objectives of your business and the steps you will take to meet those objectives.
 Using an SBA business plan template can simplify the task of creating your business plan and possibly improve the odds of your loan application being funded.
 To assist you, we’ve defined the key components that should be included in your SBA business plan.

-An SBA business plan is important to your business because it provides a strategic framework of how your business will operate.
-Taking the time to research your market and consider the various aspects of a business plan forces you to focus on areas of your business operations that you may have otherwise overlooked.
+An SBA business plan is important because it provides a strategic framework for how your business will operate.
+Taking the time to do research and assemble the various aspects of a business plan forces you to focus on areas of your business operations that you may have otherwise overlooked.

 Analyzing each section of the business plan and following an approved SBA business plan template can provide answers to questions you weren’t aware you should be asking.
 Entrepreneurs that take the time to create a business plan are 16% more likely to succeed than their counterparts that don’t put in the effort.

-Small businesses that seek funding, especially in the form of SBA 7(a) loans, will find that SBA lenders require submission of a business plan with their application.
+Small businesses that seek funding, especially in the form of SBA 7(a) loans, will find that SBA lenders require the submission of a business plan with their SBA loan application.
 Lenders want to be assured you have a viable plan for success.
-You can be confident that your business plan addresses the most important aspects of your business if you follow an approved SBA business plan template and checklist when creating your plan.
+Your business plan, if properly researched and prepared, can provide that assurance.

 1. Executive Summary

 An executive summary is an introduction to your business plan.
 This summary should not exceed two pages.
 The aspects of your business that should be mentioned in the executive summary include:

 - Introductory sentence introducing your business, its purpose, and product

 - A short description of the business opportunity